-At the conclusion of this activity, attendees will be able to:
+After attending this lecture, participants will be able to:

 Psychologist Statement: Sheppard Pratt is authorized by the State Board of Examiners of Psychologists as a sponsor of continuing education.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CE activity.
 Sheppard Pratt designates this educational activity for a maximum of 1.5 contact hours for Psychologists.

 Social Worker Statement: Sheppard Pratt is authorized by the Board of Social Work Examiners of Maryland to offer continuing education for Social Workers.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CE activity.
 This activity is approved for 1.5 contact hours in Category I credits for Social Workers.

 Counselor Statement: Sheppard Pratt has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 5098.
 Programs that do not qualify for NBCC credit are clearly identified.
 Sheppard Pratt is solely responsible for all aspects of the program.
 This activity is available for 1.5 NBCC clock hours.